robertorosero/pyhtonmig/Doc/library/http.client.rst

 .. method:: HTTPResponse.getheader(name, default=None)

-   Get the contents of the header *name*, or *default* if there is no matching header.
+   Return the value of the header *name*, or *default* if there is no header matching *name*.
+If there is more than one  header with the name *name*, return all of the values joined by ', '.
+If 'default' is any iterable other than a single string, its elements are similarly returned joined by commas.

 .. method:: HTTPResponse.getheaders()

    Return a list of (header, value) tuples.

+.. method:: HTTPResponse.fileno()

+   Return the ``fileno`` of the underlying socket.

 .. attribute:: HTTPResponse.msg